hashicorp/terraform/BUILDING.md

 go build -ldflags "-w -s -X 'main.experimentsAllowed=yes'" -o bin/ .
 ```

+In the official build process for Terraform, experiments are only allowed in alpha release builds.
+We recommend that third-party distributors follow that convention in order to reduce user confusion.

 ## Go Options

-The Terraform release process uses the Go toolchain defaults for the current operating system and processor architecture.
+For the most part, the Terraform release process relies on the Go toolchain defaults for the target operating system and processor architecture.

+### `CGO_ENABLED`

+One exception is the `CGO_ENABLED` option, which is set explicitly when building Terraform binaries.
+For most platforms, we build with `CGO_ENABLED=0` in order to produce a statically linked binary.
+For MacOS/Darwin operating systems, we build with `CGO_ENABLED=1` to avoid a platform-specific issue with DNS resolution.